jfcloutier/karma_system/design_notes/wellbeing.md

 Wellbeing signals are realized by wellbeing tokens, created and destroyed, that travel between CAs without provenance info ("Your wellbeing is my wellbeing, to a point".)

 The tokens diffuse down gradients across umwelt relationships, that is with parents and umwelt.
-Within a timeframe, a CA consumes or produces wellbeing tokens depending on its activies (e.g. getting a new causal theory) and happenings (e.g. touch sensor bumped).
+Within a timeframe, a CA consumes or produces wellbeing tokens depending on its activies (e.g. turning a wheel, getting a new causal theory) and happenings (e.g. touch sensor bumped).
 At the end of a timeframe, some tokens held by a CA disappear if expired.
 Some of the remaining tokens (randomly chosen) diffuse, by type, down to umwelt CAs and or up to parent CAs to equilibrate (eliminate the gradient).

 Once a CA has equilibrated its wellbeing tokens with its entourage (i.e. parents and umwelt), it sums up the wellbeing tokens it holds to compute its wellbeing measures by type.
 It keeps a snapshot in its timeframe history, enabling it to determine its wellbeing trends.